ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 .. code-block:: console

-   USE_USER_STAGED_EXTRN_FILES=TRUE
+   USE_USER_STAGED_EXTRN_FILES="TRUE"
-   EXTRN_MDL_SOURCE_BASEDIR_ICS=<path/to/ufs-srweather-app/model_data/FV3GFS>
+   EXTRN_MDL_SOURCE_BASEDIR_ICS="<path/to/ufs-srweather-app/model_data/FV3GFS>"
-   EXTRN_MDL_SOURCE_BASEDIR_LBCS=<path/to/ufs-srweather-app/model_data/FV3GFS>
+   EXTRN_MDL_SOURCE_BASEDIR_LBCS="<path/to/ufs-srweather-app/model_data/FV3GFS>"

-These environment variables describe what :term:`IC/LBC` files to use (pre-staged files or files to be automatically pulled from the NOAA HPSS) and the location of the IC/LBC files. ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` is the directory where the initial conditions are located, and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS`` is the directory where the lateral boundary conditions are located.
+These environment variables describe which :term:`IC/LBC` files to use (pre-staged files or files to be automatically pulled from NOAA HPSS) and the location of the IC/LBC files. ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` is the directory where the initial conditions are located, and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS`` is the directory where the lateral boundary conditions are located.

 Initial and Lateral Boundary Condition Organization
 ---------------------------------------------------
 The suggested directory structure and naming convention for the raw input files is described below.
 While there is flexibility to modify these settings, this will provide the most reusability for multiple dates when using the SRW Application workflow.

-For ease of reusing the ``config.sh`` for multiple dates and cycles, it is recommended to set up your raw :term:`IC/LBC` files such that it includes the model name (e.g., FV3GFS, NAM, RAP, HRRR) and ``YYYYMMDDHH``, for example: ``/path-to/model_data/FV3GFS/2019061518``.
+For ease of reusing the ``config.sh`` for multiple dates and cycles, it is recommended to set up the raw :term:`IC/LBC` files such that they includes the model name (e.g., FV3GFS, NAM, RAP, HRRR) and ``YYYYMMDDHH``, for example: ``/path-to/model_data/FV3GFS/2019061518``.
 Since both initial and lateral boundary condition files are necessary, you can also include an ICS and LBCS directory.
 The sample IC/LBC's available at the FTP data repository are structured as follows:

 * ``/path-to/model_data/MODEL/YYYYMMDDHH/ICS``
 * ``/path-to/model_data/MODEL/YYYYMMDDHH/LBCS``